- Loyola Law School (J.D., 2000), valedictorian, summa cum laude

 WARF v.
 Apple (W.D.
 Wis.)

 Representing the Wisconsin Alumni Research Foundation ("WARF"), the patent management and licensing entity for the University of Wisconsin, in a patent infringement lawsuit against Apple alleging that Apple’s A7 and A8 chips infringe a WARF patent on computer microarchitecture.
-In October 2015, the jury returned a verdict in favor of WARF, finding all asserted claims valid and infringed and awarding WARF $234.2 million in damages.
+In October 2015, the jury returned a verdict in favor of WARF, finding all asserted claims valid and infringed.
+In July 2017, after denying Apple’s post-trial motions, the District Court entered judgment in favor of WARF in the amount of $504 million.
 Also representing WARF in a follow-up case concerning Apple’s newly-released products.

 Wisconsin Alumni Research Foundation v.
 Intel Corp.
 (W.D.
 Wis.)

 Represented WARF in litigation against Intel.
 WARF alleged that Intel's flagship Core Microarchitecture infringed a patent that arose from research at the University of Wisconsin, Madison.
 Three days before trial, Intel and WARF settled the case for a $110 million payment to WARF.

 Koninklijke Philips N.V. et al. v.
 ZOLL Medical Corp.
 (D. Mass.)